FM-VS/FM-VS.github.io/index.markdown

 layout: page
 title: Formalising Mathematics to Obtain Verified AI and Optimisation Software
 ---
-This page contains more information related to out poster about the formalisation of planning and combinatorial optimisation in [Isabelle/HOL](https://isabelle.in.tum.de/).
+Thank you so much for your interest in our work!
+This page contains more information related to our poster about the formalisation of planning and combinatorial optimisation in [Isabelle/HOL](https://isabelle.in.tum.de/).

-See our websites for more information about us:
+See our websites for more information about us and our work:
 * [David Wang](https://david-wang.at/)
 * [Thomas Ammer](https://toamme.github.io/)